Updated information regarding tuition, ancillary and miscellaneous fees and program specific cost estimates are available here.

 Final Projects and Research: The program culminates in the production of directed design or research projects in the final semester.
 Working individually with the Future Initiative program's core and visiting faculty, students generate deliverables—individually and as part of a group—that form the basis of a dissertation quality research portfolio.
 It is envisioned that students will be able to apply these experiences as part of an ongoing dialogue.Back To Top

 SCIFI is open to applicants with a professional degree in Architecture or a Bachelor degree or equivalent in any field.
-SCIFI welcomes interdisciplinary applicants from fields such as architecture, planning, urban design, landscape architecture, real estate and geography.
+The program welcomes interdisciplinary applicants from fields such as architecture, planning, urban design, landscape architecture, real estate and geography.

 It is recommended that students entering the SCIFI program are familiar with the following software: Photoshop, Illustrator, InDesign, Flash, After Effects, AutoCAD, Rhino, Maya and 3ds Max.

-The early decision deadline for Fall 2013 admission into the MDesR SCIFI Future Initiatives post-graduate program is March 1, 2013.
-Regular admissions deadline is April 15, 2013.
+The deadline to apply for Fall 2016 admission into the MDesR SCIFI Future Initiatives post-graduate program is January 15, 2016.
 Late applications are considered on a case-by-case basis.

-The application for the SCIFI post-graduate program is available ONLINE.Back To Top
+The application for the SCIFI post-professional program is available ONLINE.Back To Top

-For more information about the SCIFI post-graduate degree program or to schedule an informational interview, please contact SCI-Arc's Admissions Office at email@example.com or 213 356 5320.
+For more information about the SCIFI post-professional degree program or to schedule an informational interview, please contact SCI-Arc's Admissions Office at firstname.lastname@example.org or 213 356 5320.